Last Updated on May 12, 2022 by Grow with Bovees

 - They carry eggs of parasites such as tapeworms, which are transmitted to humans.

-In conclusion, while soil mites are often considered pests, they are also seen as helping the soil and ecosystem.
-So, if you’re not troubled by these critters, then you can let them be because when they run out of food, the soil mites too will depart to find new homes.
+This concludes our article on how to get rid of soil mites and while these white bugs are often considered pests, they are also seen as helping the soil and ecosystem.
+So, if you’re not troubled by these critters, then you can let them be because when they run out of food, they too will depart to find new homes.

-However, if you want to eliminate them, then you can use any of the methods we have discussed in our article.
+However, if you want to get rid of them, then you can use any of the methods we have discussed in our article.
+Other products that one can use include hydrogen peroxide and neem oil.
 Nevertheless, whatever method you decide to use, your top priority should be the health of your soil and plants.